eSolia/eSolia_2018/content/page/prodb-commercial-disclosure/index.en.md

     </tr>
     <tr>
       <th class="has-text-right is-uppercase">Exchanges and Returns Policy</th>
-      <td>An extendable trial period is available while customers test the service.
-The service is pre-paid per period, but may be cancelled at any time.
-Refunds are available for unused service in monthly units in the event that more than one (1) month’s worth of fees have been paid in advance. </td>
+      <td>Customers may test the PROdb service on single database at no cost, and the trial period may be extended.
+While the service is pre-paid per period, it may be cancelled at any time.
+Refunds are available for unused service, in monthly units, in the event that more than one (1) month’s worth of fees have been paid in advance. </td>
     </tr>
     <tr>
       <th class="has-text-right is-uppercase">Delivery Times</th>